-When diving in Chaves Thermal Water, you will automatically dive into a millennial history dating back to the Roman conquest of Iberian Peninsula.
-The written memoirs of those times reveal that the unique characteristics of the Hot Springs of Caldas de Chaves were discovered by the Romans who acknowledged the power of the "Healing Waters”, when handling the aftermath of battles and discoveries of territories.
+When diving into Chaves Thermal Water, you will automatically dive into a millennial history dating back to the Roman conquest of the Iberian Peninsula.
+The written memoirs of those times reveal that Chaves Hot Springs's unique characteristics were discovered by the Romans, who acknowledged the power of the "Healing Waters" when handling the aftermath of battles and territories discoveries.

-Romans have left legacies such as laws, customs and the love for the culture of water that has given rise to our city named Aquae Flaviae by Emperor Titus Flavius Vespasianus.
-It then became Chaves with the Foundation of the Kingdom of Portugal.
-This name clearly entails the roots in the honor of our hot water, whose use of Thermal Water has remained decisive for the city's enhancement.
+Romans have left legacies such as laws, customs and the love for the water culture that even originated our city's name, Aquae Flaviae by Emperor Titus Flavius Vespasianus.
+Afterwards, with the Foundation of the Kingdom of Portugal, it became Chaves.
+A name that clearly honours our hot water, whose use has remained decisive for the city's enhancement.

 The last 300 years of history

-Aware of the importance of this resource for the city, in 1945, the City Council appointed Dr. Mário Gonçalves Carneiro as the first Clinical Director of the Thermal Resort of Chaves.
+Aware of the importance of this resource for the city, the City Council appointed, in 1945, Dr. Mário Gonçalves Carneiro as the first Clinical Director of the Thermal Resort of Chaves.

-In 1949, the banker Cândido Sotto Mayor bought the right to explore Caldas de Chaves’ Water, and built a temporary spa.
+In 1949, the banker Cândido Sotto Mayor bought the right to explore Chaves Thermal Water and built a temporary spa.
 Dr. J. Afonso Guimarães, Professor of the Faculty of Medicine of Porto, was named Clinical Director of Caldas de Chaves.

 In 1963, the concession was given back to the City Council under the presidency of Dr. Agostinho Pizarro, and Dr. Mário Gonçalves Carneiro was once again appointed as Clinical Director.
-The construction of the new spa began and it was inaugurated in 1972.
-It was composed of five interconnected pavilions that are still in service today, after many renovations and expansions carried out by the Municipality of Chaves.
+The construction of the new spa began, and it was inaugurated in 1972.
+It was composed of five interconnected pavilions that are still in service today after many renovations and expansions carried out by Chaves Municipality.